 A week after their attack on Hong Kong, the Japanese directed extensive airborne operations towards the Island.
 On 15 December 1941, positions and military installations on the western side of Hong Kong Island were raided by the 23rd Army Air Group.

-The Pinewood Battery, manned by soldiers from the 17th Anti-Aircraft Battery of the 5th Regiment of the Royal Artillery, was air-raided several times by the Japanese bombers.
-It was abandoned on the 15th after an anti-aircraft gun was destroyed and other equipment damaged during one of these air raids.
+The Pinewood Battery, manned by soldiers from the 17th Anti-Aircraft Battery of the 5th Regiment of the Royal Artillery, was air-raided several times

 On Christmas Day, 1941, Governor Mark Young surrendered to the invading Japanese.
 Pinewood Battery fell into disuse.